Edmonton Oilers: Dynasty years (1983–1990)

 The Oilers began losing star players in 1987–88.
 Paul Coffey sat out the first 21 games of the season before getting traded to the Pittsburgh Penguins.
-Andy Moog also failed to report; he was tired of being the backup goalie.
+Andy Moog also failed to report; he was tired of being the backup goaltender.
 Moog played for the Canadian Olympic team in the 1988 Winter Olympics before getting traded to the Boston Bruins for Bill Ranford.
 Despite the changes, the Oilers placed third overall in the NHL.
 Grant Fuhr started a league-record 75 games (which has now been broken) and posted a team-record 40 wins.
 In the first round of the playoffs, the Oilers dispatched the third-place Winnipeg Jets in five games.
 The Oilers then defeated first-overall Calgary in a sweep.
-In the Campbell Conference Final against the Detroit Red Wings, the Oilers prevailed in five games.
+In the conference finals against the Detroit Red Wings, the Oilers prevailed in five games.
 The Oilers then swept the Boston Bruins in four games.
 The fourth game had to be re-played because of a cancellation.
 With the score tied 3–3 with 3:23 to play in the second period, a power outage hit the Boston Garden, forcing cancellation of the entire game.
 The Oilers won the next game (originally scheduled as game five) back in Edmonton 6–3 to complete the series sweep.
 However, all player statistics for the aborted game four in Boston are counted in the NHL record books.
 Gretzky won the Conn Smythe Trophy after leading the playoffs in scoring with 43 points.
-After the Cup-clinching game, Gretzky implored his teammates, coaches, trainers and others from the Oilers organization to join at centre ice for an impromptu team photo with the Stanley Cup.
+After the Cup-clinching game, Gretzky implored his teammates, coaches, trainers, and others from the Oilers organization to join at centre ice for an impromptu team photo with the Stanley Cup.
 This started a tradition since continued by every subsequent Stanley Cup champion.
 After the season, Fuhr was awarded the Vezina Trophy as the NHL's top goaltender.